akvo/akvo-lumen/doc/arch/adr-004-postgresql-for-data.md

 Users _connect_ to a datasource and import their data into the system.
-The original idea (inspired by Kibana) was to use ElasticSearch and its DSL to compute agregations on-the-fly.
+The original idea (inspired by Kibana) was to use ElasticSearch and its DSL to compute aggregations on-the-fly.

-After some iterations we relized that the majority of the imported data will be _tabular_,that is, rows and columns.
+After some iterations we realized that the majority of the imported data will be _tabular_,that is, rows and columns.
 This shape of data fits well in the relational model (database tables).
-We also realized that the tranformations will be something that will be computed _ahead of time_ and the resulting values will be persisted.
+We also realized that the transformations will be something that will be computed _ahead of time_ and the resulting values will be persisted.